Sunday, March 14, 2010

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

-Clancco.com is a website on art law.
-Clancco and Clancco.com are trademarks owned by Sergio Muñoz Sarmiento.
-The views expressed on this site are those of Sergio Muñoz Sarmiento, Clancco and its staff, as well as of the artists and writers who submit to Clancco.com.
-They are not the views of any other entity or organization, legal or otherwise.
+Clancco, Clancco: The Source for Art & Law, Clancco.com, and Art & Law are trademarks owned by Sergio Muñoz Sarmiento.
+The views expressed on this site are those of Sergio Muñoz Sarmiento and of the artists and writers who submit to Clancco.com.
+They are not the views of any other organization, legal or otherwise.
+All content contained on or made available through Clancco.com is not intended to and does not constitute legal advice and no attorney-client relationship is formed, nor is anything submitted to Clancco.com treated as confidential.

-Website Terms of Use, Conditions, and Applicable Law.
+Website Terms of Use, Privacy, and Applicable Law.